waka-wa/json-manager/README.md

 ## Features

-- Select a directory containing JSON files
 - Clean JSON data:
   - Clear the 'name' field
   - Write the filename to the 'name' field
   - Remove the 'description' field
 - Find exact duplicate JSON files based on the 'position' field
   - Find similar duplicate JSON files within a specified tolerance
 - Round position values to a specified decimal places
-- Display progress and results in the GUI
 - Sort and delete duplicate/near-duplicate files
 - Save results to a text file